scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

-A great strength of Scala collections is that they come with dozens of methods out of the box, and those methods are consistently available across the immutable and mutable classes.
-The benefits of this are that you no longer need to write custom `for` loops every time you need to work on a collection, and when you move from one project to another, you’ll find these same methods used, rather than more custom `for` loops.
+A great strength of Scala collections is that they come with dozens of methods out of the box, and those methods are consistently available across the immutable and mutable collections types.
+The benefits of this are that you no longer need to write custom `for` loops every time you need to work with a collection, and when you move from one project to another, you’ll find these same methods used, rather than more custom `for` loops.

 There are *dozens* of methods available to you, so they aren’t all shown here.
-Instead, only some of the most commonly-used methods will be shown, including:
+Instead, only some of the most commonly-used methods are shown, including:

 - `map`
 - `filter`